SarahAndyshak/seasonal-foods/README.md

 * The [SeasonalFood API](https://github.com/SarahAndyshak/SeasonalFood.Solution)

 ## How to use this App
+View this project live [here!](https://seasonal-foods-xi.vercel.app/)

-### If you want to run this app locally on your machine:
+### OR If you want to run this app locally on your machine:
 1. Clone this repository to your local machine.
 2. Clone the [SeasonalFood API](https://github.com/SarahAndyshak/SeasonalFood.Solution) to your local machine and follow directions for installation in its README.
 3. If you are running this app using the API downloaded to your own machine, adjust the API calls in the following files: FoodDetail.js, FoodList.js, Spring.js, Summer.js, Fall.js, and Winter.js.